How Much Water Should A Diabetic Drink Daily – Best Benefits

 Medications: Some medications, such as diuretics and laxatives, can increase the risk of dehydration by increasing fluid loss.

-Illness: Certain illnesses, such as fever, vomiting, and diarrhea, can cause the body to lose fluids more quickly than it can take them in, leading to dehydration.
+Illness: Certain illnesses, such as fever, vomiting, and diarrhoea, can cause the body to lose fluids more quickly than it can take them in, leading to dehydration.

 Age: older adults and infants are at a higher risk of dehydration because they may have a decreased ability to sense thirst or may have difficulty accessing fluids.